 But you're not stopping yet.
 Continue on, climbing along the Khumbu Glacier at a slow but steady pace in your bid to reach Everest Base Camp.
 Finally, after a long day at high altitudes, the payoff arrives.
 Stop to take photos and relax in the world-famous threshold for all summit expeditions.
 After some time to admire your surroundings and wander around the camps with the climbers by the help of your guide you'll make your way back down to Gorak Shep, where you'll spend the night.

 It’s time to catch the most beautiful view of the entire trek.
-The views from the top of Kala phatter is something to cherish for the rest of your life.
-You will aim to get there for sunrise view over the Everest.
-From Gorakshep Its up, up and up you go, until you see prayer flags and stunning views.
+The views from the top of Kala Phatter is something to cherish for the rest of your life.
+You will aim to get there for a sunrise view over Everest.
+From Gorakshep.
+It's up, up, and up you go, until you see prayer flags and stunning views.
 After spending some time you will head back to Gorak Shep for breakfast and walk to the Pheriche.
 It’s an easy downhill walk to Lobuche, we will be saying goodbye to Everest base camp.

 Passing back along the familiar ground, you'll head to the village of Pangboche.